irasan/guacamole/README.md

 * there's a button with widely recognized volume icon that toggles game music.
 The icon also changes when toggled.

 As a return player, I want to see my previous score:
-* the highest score is stored in browser memory and is displayed during the game;
+* the highest score is stored in local memory and is displayed during the game.

 As a return player, I want to be able to increase the complexity of the game:
 * this feature was left for future development.